Ohio Organizing Collaborative: 2026 FBI search

+The search drew responses from Ohio officials.
+Democratic U.S. Representatives Shontel Brown and Emilia Sykes and former U.S. Senator Sherrod Brown, then a candidate in the 2026 U.S. Senate election in Ohio, condemned the action as an attempt to intimidate voter registration efforts, as did Cleveland mayor Justin Bibb.
+The Brennan Center for Justice, which had previously partnered with the OOC on voting rights litigation, called the search "an outrageous fishing expedition" and said it fit a pattern of federal inquiries targeting voting infrastructure ahead of the 2026 midterm elections.
+The search followed an FBI raid in February 2026 on a Georgia elections office connected to an investigation of the 2020 presidential election.

 Leadership training in Ohio

 Every year, the OOC and its statewide members host a training for approximately 100 leaders from the faith and labor community, electoral politics, public officeholders and grassroots leaders who seek to be more effective organizers in their communities, churches, or workplace.
 OOC's weeklong training blends the best of traditional organizing models with emerging innovation.

 The Ohio Student Association, a seed of the OOC is a statewide organization led by young people.
 OSA engages in values-based issue & electoral organizing, nonviolent direct action, advocacy for progressive public policy, and leadership development.
 On campuses and communities across Ohio, they organize young people to build independent political power.